Finite convergence of sum-of-squares hierarchies for the stability number of a graph: Finite convergence and perturbed hierarchies

+Hence, problem (\ref{motzkin-w}) has finitely many minimizers if and only if we choose the matrix $B$ in the set $\mathcal M^*(G,w)$ as defined in (\ref{setBw}).
+This is the case, for example, when $B$ lies in the relative interior of $\mathcal M(G,w)$ as observed in \cite{GHPR}.
+Clearly $\mathcal M^*(G,w)=\mathcal M(G,w)$ if there is no $w$-critical edge in $G$.
+In the unweighted case, one can for instance select $B=I+2A_G\in \mathcal M^*(G,e)$ as perturbation of the adjacency matrix, as already observed earlier, e.g., in \MoL{\cite{Bomze1997,PJ1996}.
+Recent work, e.g., in \cite{BRZ2021,HR2019} uses such perturbed (aka regularized) formulations to approximate the maximum stable problem by applying first-order methods. }

-\section{Finite convergence and perturbed hierarchies}
+\section{\MoL{ Finite convergence and perturbed hierarchies}}

 In this section we give a partial positive answer to Conjecture \ref{conj2} and show that the de Klerk-Pasechnik hierarchy $\vartheta^{(r)}(\cdot)$ has finite convergence for the class of acritical graphs.
-Our approach relies on proving finite convergence of the (weaker) Lasserre hierarchy applied to problem (\ref{motzkin-form}) for acritical graphs.
-In addition, we propose a perturbed formulation for the stability number for which the corresponding hierarchy has finite convergence for all graphs.
+Our approach relies on proving finite convergence for acritical graphs of the (weaker) simplex-based Lasserre hierarchy $f^{(r)}_G$ in (\ref{eqlassimplex}) corresponding to problem (\ref{motzkin-form}).
+We in fact show a more general result in the setting of weighted graphs.